 A claim on behalf of a widow whose 77 year old husband died after being misdiagnosed with rectal cancer.
 Jenny represented the family at the Inquest where the Coroner concluded that further deeper biopsies could have revealed that a rectal mass was not cancerous.
 The deceased underwent chemo-radiotherapy and surgery and died.

 Mr H (on behalf of Mrs H deceased) v Medway NHS Foundation Trust

 The deceased was diagnosed with a recurrence of bowel cancer and underwent complicated bowel resection surgery.
 She died in the days after surgery due to vomiting which caused aspiration and cardiac arrest.
-Jennifer represented the husband of the deceased at the 2 day Inquest which concluded that the deceased had suffered abdominal sepsis and that a failure to keep her nil by mouth (and in fact to allow her to intake some 2.5 litres of fluid on the day she died) had led to the aspiration.
+Jenny represented the husband of the deceased at the 2 day Inquest which concluded that the deceased had suffered abdominal sepsis and that a failure to keep her nil by mouth (and in fact to allow her to intake some 2.5 litres of fluid on the day she died) had led to the aspiration.
 Expert evidence obtained after the Inquest concluded that the deceased would have had a very limited life expectancy in any event.

 Damages recovered £30,000

 Mrs T v Dartford & Gravesham NHS Trust (issued)